gianniruf/Matchuhr/README.md

 # Matchuhr
 a gameclock for sport.
 Designed for floorball (swiss unihockey rules)

+## Warning
+This is not fully tested.
+Wrote from a apprentice.
+Usage at your own risk.

 ## Display
 Gametime			4x7-Seg <br>
 Goals (Points)		LCD <br>